Opinion: Donald Trump hesitates on Iran attack — with good reason | DW | 17.09.2019

 Trump has toned down his retaliation rhetoric in the days after the attack on Saudi oil facilities.
 He's in "no rush" to pin the blame on Iran, but American logic could easily apply to the US itself, says Peter Philipp.

 US "sources" were quick to accuse Iran of being the culprit in Saturday's drone attack on Saudi oil plants in the country's east.
-However, they were unable or unwilling to produce evidencel, they as in previous cases concerning alleged Iranian perpetrators.
+However, they were unable or unwilling to produce evidence as in previous cases concerning alleged Iranian perpetrators.

 President Trump did not immediately want to join in the finger pointing, but his first words were clear enough.
 The US was "locked and loaded," he said, though it would talk through any reaction with the Saudis first.
 One day later Trump dialed down the tone, saying there was "no rush" to respond until there was a definitive answer, and even offering to meet with Iranian President Hassan Rohani.